 Complex can be said to be; “having parts so interconnected as to hamper comprehension or perception of the whole”; ‘transition’ means “a movement, development, or evolution from one form, stage, or style to another.”

-The “Complex Transition” painting series intends to illustrate that the social, political, cultural life we live today exhibit a ‘complex’ and ‘transition’ life simultaneously.
-As combined, these forces are such that the complexities and transitions that demand resolution can’t be successfully resolved independently; but must be viewed, as complex and in transition simultaneously.
+The “Complex Transition” painting series and essay seeks to illustrate that the social, political, cultural life we live today exhibit a ‘complex’ and ‘transition’ existence simultaneously.
+Combined, the complexities and transitions resolution can’t be resolved independently; but must be viewed, as complex and in transition simultaneously.

 My series requires a written explanation of what happens when the political/social milieu are immersed in a “complex transition.”